dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

-If the user wishes to use all the **default** settings defined in the **hovmoeller_defaults.yaml** file, specify a minimal custom configuration file (**minimal_hovmoeller.yaml**), which consists of only a comment block.
-This can be any empty file (as long as the user has write permissions for the output filename path corresponding to the *plot_filename* setting in the default configuration file).
-Otherwise, this will need to be specified in *plot_filename* in the **minimal_hovmoeller.yaml** file:
+If the user wishes to use all the **default** settings defined in the **hovmoeller_defaults.yaml** file, specify a minimal custom configuration file (**minimal_hovmoeller.yaml**), which can consist of only a comment block or it can be any empty file (as long as the user has write permissions for the output filename path corresponding to the *plot_filename* setting in the default configuration file).
+Otherwise, specify the output plot path and name in the *plot_filename* setting in the **minimal_hovmoeller.yaml** file: